Sitecore/jss/samples/node-headless-ssr-experience-edge/README.md

 1. Next.js, React, Angular, and Vue samples support Experience Edge out of the box.
 The GraphQL components and query are compatible with the Experience Edge schema with no further changes necessary.
 Provide a `sc_apikey` header for authentication, this header is used for both Sitecore XM Edge schema and Sitecore Experience Edge.
 Refer to the GraphQL Connected demo component in the desired framework.

-    > Note: the `withCredentials` or `credentials` header passed into the GraphQLClientFactory must be set to `false` or `'omit'` to avoid CORS errors when fetching with GraphQL.

 1. Build your JS app bundle with `jss build`.

 	> You can use JSS sample apps which support server side rendering (JSS integrated mode) to operate with this project.